nice-game-hints/zniw-adventure/BigFungus/cold.md

 order: 90
 ---

-In your gallavanting throughout the village, you likely met the Unescoceratops who was suffering from a cold.
+In your gallavanting throughout the village and its open buildings, you likely met the Unescoceratops who was suffering from a cold.

 # Colds are usually spread, right?
 That's right - he probably got it from someone, so does anyone else in the village have a cold?